viebel/blog.klipse.tech/_posts/2019-03-08-spec-custom-defn.md

 Let's write `update-conf`:

-- In single-arity, we update the body
+- In the case of single arity, we update the body
-- In multi-arity, we updtate all the bodies
+- In the case of multi arities, we update all the bodies

 Notice how we destructure the `conf` in order to get the arity.